 Difficult and painful times are part of the human experience.
 I understand seeking help can be a vulnerable step to take.
 Exploring the healing process or enriching one’s personal growth requires establishing a trusting and supportive therapeutic relationship.
 Change is not easy, but it is possible.
 During sessions, you can expect compassion and understanding.
 It is my goal to provide a safe space that is gentle, collaborative, and direct in order to help you better understand and find a solution to current or long-standing challenges through a trauma sensitive approach.
 I look forward to supporting and guiding you on your journey to improved mental health.

-Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT)
+Clinical approaches: Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT)